-In California, pharmacist & pharmacist technician licenses are regulated by the California Department of Consumer Affair’s Board of Pharmacy, which administers one of the licensing examinations, issues pharmacist technician and pharmacist licenses, and enforces pharmacy regulations, all with the mission of protecting the public.
-If an allegation of unprofessional conduct or a criminal conviction by the Board of Pharmacy now threatens your pharmacist license, you need the assistance of an experienced professional license defense attorney like Lucy S. McAllister to minimize the impact on your license and livelihood.
+In California, pharmacist & pharmacist technician licenses are regulated by the California Department of Consumer Affair’s Board of Pharmacy, which administers pharmacist licensing examinations, issues pharmacist technician and pharmacist licenses, and enforces pharmacy regulations, all with the mission of protecting the public.
+According to California Pharmacy Law, an allegation of unprofessional conduct or a criminal conviction by the Board of Pharmacy will threaten your pharmacist license.
+If you have received a letter or notification about your license, you need the assistance of an experienced professional license defense attorney like Lucy S. McAllister to minimize the impact on your license and livelihood.

 If you have obtained your professional pharmacist license in California, you have undertaken a long, complex, and expensive process.
 However, people do make mistakes and these can sometimes undo everything.